-• Celebrate positive experiences with others to deepen joy.
+• Talk about your joyful experiences with others to deepen your positivity.

 What happened